Ridgeland, Mississippi

 Ridgeland is a city in Madison County, Mississippi, United States.
 The population was 24,340 at the 2020 census.
-It is part of the Jackson, Mississippi metropolitan area.
+It is part of the Jackson metropolitan area.

 History

-In 1805, the Choctaw Indian Agency, headed by Silas Dinsmoor, was located in what is now known as Ridgeland.
-There is also a neighborhood called Dinsmor in Ridgeland.
-The structure was then called Turner Brashear's Stand until about 1850.
+In 1805, the Choctaw Indian Agency, headed by Silas Dinsmoor, was located in what is now Ridgeland.
+The structure was then called "Turner Brashear's Stand" until about 1850.
 It was adapted for use as a hotel named the King's Inn.
-During the American Civil War, King's Inn was used as a headquarters by General Stephen Lee.
-Afterward, it again operated as a hotel until 1896, when it was destroyed by fire.
+During the American Civil War, General Stephen Lee used the inn as a headquarters.
+The hotel continued to operate until 1896, when it was destroyed by fire.

-In 1853, James B. Yellowley founded the community of Yellowley's Crossing (later named Jessamine after his wife).
+In 1853, James B. Yellowley founded the community of Yellowley's Crossing (later named "Jessamine" after his wife).
 In 1896, Edward Treakle and Gordon Nichols, two real estate developers from Chicago, purchased the land from Yellowley and established the Highland Colony Company.
-They created plans for a town to be named Ridgeland and launched an advertising campaign to entice people from the northern United States to move south.
+They created plans for a town to be named "Ridgeland" and launched an advertising campaign to entice people from the northern United States to move south.
 Agriculture was the community's dominant revenue source, with pears and strawberries as the leading crops grown for sale.

 In the early 20th century, Ridgeland was home to a hotel, sawmill, and a canning company.
 The main business section of Ridgeland was along Jackson Street, due to the Illinois Central Railroad located on the street.
-In 1910 a two-room school was created and the schools combined with those of Madison by 1925.
-In 1961, Ridgeland was predicted to grow a lot more, which turned out to be correct.
+In 1910 a two-room school was created, and the schools combined with those of Madison by 1925.
+Rapid growth in the city's population began in the 1960s.

-Northpark Mall opened in 1984 and brought more growth into the area.
-Business in Ridgeland improved more in the 1990s when Highland Colony Parkway brought new businesses to the area.
+Northpark Mall opened in 1984 and brought more growth to the area.
+Highland Colony Parkway was built in the 1990s.

 Geography

-Ridgeland is located between Madison to the north and Jackson to the south.
-This suburban city is adjacent to the Ross Barnett Reservoir.
+Ridgeland is a suburban city in southern Madison County, between Madison to the north and Jackson, the state capital, to the south.
+The Ross Barnett Reservoir borders the city to the east.